-Standard 13f: Trees shall be planted along rear lot lines adjacent to residential parcels at a ratio of one tree for every 25 feet of lot width.
-At a minimum, these trees shall be 24-inch box size with a trunk diameter of 2 inches and a height of 10 feet at the time of planting.
+Standard 13f: For new building projects, trees shall be planted along rear lot lines adjacent to residential parcels at a ratio of one tree for every 25 feet of lot width.
+At a minimum, these trees should be 24-inch box size with a trunk diameter of two inches and a height of 10 feet at the time of planting.
+[Q]